 Forsythia are hardy in zones 5 through 8.
 They need full sun and well-drained soil.
 Most gardeners plant their forsythia in the spring because that is when the nurseries are offering them for sale.
 It is also conveniently after the shrubs have bloomed and everyone has seen them and now wants to have them in their yards.
 It is better though to plant them in the fall so that the roots have a chance to become established before the bushes go dormant at the end of October.
 Then in the spring, you will be rewarded with flowers.

 Most forsythias are sold in containers.
 You may also see them sold as “ball and burlap” where the root ball is covered with burlap.
 Whether you are planting in the spring or the fall, the procedure for both is the same.
 Choose a sunny spot with lots of space.
-These shrubs can grow up to ten feet high.
+These shrubs can grow up to ten feet high and 10 feet wide.
 If you are installing them for a hedge, plant the shrubs 4 to 6 feet apart.
 Remove the shrub from its container and dig a hole that is as deep as the container or burlap ball and twice as wide.
 Place the shrub in the hole making sure that the top of the hole is the same height as the top of the root ball.
 Fill in the hole around the root ball and water thoroughly.
-Install a thick (2 to 3 inches) layer of mulch around your shrub making sure that it doesn’t actually touch the stems.
+Install a thick (2 to 3 inches) layer of mulch around your shrub making sure that the mulch doesn’t actually touch the stems.
 The mulch will prevent weeds from growing and help keep the soil moist.